Early Mortgage Payoff Calculator

 Reduced monthly financial pressure: No mortgage payment means current month's income flows to discretionary rather than being claimed by mandatory obligation.
 Changes quality of life subtly but consistently.

 Career flexibility: Without mortgage payments as fixed obligation, ability to take lower-paying interesting work, start businesses, or take sabbaticals increases.
-Has real long-term value in allowing better career decisions.
+Has real long-term value in allowing different career decisions.

 Retirement psychology: Many retirees find mortgage-free retirement more comfortable than same-wealth-level mortgaged retirement.
 The monthly fixed obligation feels different even when mathematically equivalent.